Pyruvate kinase deficiencyPK deficiency; PKD

 Pyruvate kinase deficiency is an inherited lack of the enzyme pyruvate kinase, which is used by red blood cells.
-Without this enzyme, red blood cells break down too easily, resulting in low levels of these cells (hemolytic anemia).
+Without this enzyme, red blood cells break down too easily, resulting in a low level of these cells ( hemolytic anemia ).

 There are many different types of enzyme-related defects of the red blood cell that can cause hemolytic anemia.
-Pyruvate kinase deficiency is the second most common cause, after G-6-PD deficiency.
+PKD is the second most common cause, after glucose-6-phosphate dehydrogenase (G6PD) deficiency .

-Pyruvate kinase deficiency is found in people of all ethnic backgrounds.
-However, certain populations, such as the Amish, are somewhat more likely to develop the condition.
+PKD is found in people of all ethnic backgrounds.
+But, certain populations, such as the Amish, are more likely to develop the condition.

 Exams and Tests